Frequently asked questions

 A configurable digital face with:

 - 12 customizable themes (themes 3 to 10 require unlock key)

 - 4 configurable gauges/data fields with key metrics (options depend on what your watch supports)

 - 6 configurable data fields

 - next sunrise/sunset times and moon phase

-- 2 additional time zones
+- 2 alternative time zones with text description

 - weather info (requires unlock key)

 - battery saving mode with minimal display that can automatically kick in for the night or be activated by ‘do not disturb’